Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/Governance Circle.md

 Audience: RND, the Network and general ecosysetem.

 ### Function
+- To build capacity within the Foundation and Network ()
-Increasing the clarity and resolution on domains and roles and integrating them:
+- Increasing the clarity and resolution on domains and roles and integrating them:
 	- Auditing our [[Org Structure]] and assisting the [[General Circle]] in setting up and clarifying circles

 ### Being
 - Facilitating the expression of values